mpv-player/mpv/DOCS/man/input.rst

     Go to the next entry on the playlist.

     weak (default)
-        If the last file on the playlist is currently played, do nothing. force
+        If the last file on the playlist is currently playing, do nothing. force
         Terminate playback if there are no more files on the playlist.